-The staff in Calderwood work closely together to nurture every pupil to reach their full potential and we take every opportunity to celebrate the pupil achievement during their learning journey.
+The staff in Calderwood work closely together to nurture every pupil and we take every opportunity to celebrate pupil's achievements during their learning journey.
 We encourage all our pupils to develop a love of learning and to strive for excellence.
-We encourage all our children to play a responsible and caring role in the life of our school and within the local community and beyond.
+We also encourage all our children to play a responsible and caring role in the life of our school, within our local community, and beyond into the wider world.